Synthetic biology: Regulatory elements

 To build and develop biological systems, regulating components including regulators, ribosome-binding sites (RBSs), and terminators are crucial.
 Despite years of study, there are many various varieties and numbers of promoters and terminators for Escherichia coli, but also for the well-researched model organism Saccharomyces cerevisiae, as well as for other organisms of interest, these tools are quite scarce.
 Numerous techniques have been invented for the finding and identification of promoters and terminators in order to overcome this constraint, including genome mining, random mutagenesis, hybrid engineering, biophysical modelling, combinatorial design, and rational design.

 Organoids

 Synthetic biology has been used for organoids, which are lab-grown organs with application to medical research and transplantation.

 Bioprinted organs

 Other transplants and induced regeneration

 There is ongoing research and development into synthetic biology based methods for inducing regeneration in humans as well the creation of transplantable artificial organs.

 Nanoparticles, artificial cells and micro-droplets

 Synthetic biology can be used for creating nanoparticles which can be used for drug-delivery as well as for other purposes.
 Complementing research and development seeks to and has created synthetic cells that mimics functions of biological cells.
-Applications include medicine such as designer-nanoparticles that make blood cells eat away – from the inside out – portions of atherosclerotic plaque that cause heart attacks.
+Applications include medicine such as designer-nanoparticles that make blood cells eat away—from the inside out—portions of atherosclerotic plaque that cause heart attacks.
 Synthetic micro-droplets for algal cells or synergistic algal-bacterial multicellular spheroid microbial reactors, for example, could be used to produce hydrogen as hydrogen economy biotechnology.

+Electrogenetics

+Mammalian designer cells are engineered by humans to behave a specific way, such as an immune cell that expresses a synthetic receptor designed to combat a specific disease.
+Electrogenetics is an application of synthetic biology that involves utilizing electrical fields to stimulate a response in engineered cells.
+Controlling the designer cells can be done with relative ease through the use of common electronic devices, such as smartphones.
+Additionally, electrogenetics allows for the possibility of creating devices that are much smaller and compact than devices that use other stimulus through the use of microscopic electrodes.
+One example of how electrogenetics is used to benefit public health is through stimulating designer cells that are able to produce/deliver therapeutics.
+This was implemented in ElectroHEK cells, cells that contain voltage-gated calcium channels that are electrosensitive, meaning that the ion channel can be controlled by electrical conduction between electrodes and the ElectroHEK cells.
+The expression levels of the artificial gene that these ElectroHEK cells contained was shown to be able to be controlled by changing the voltage or electrical pulse length.
+Further studies have expanded on this robust system, one of which is a beta cell line system designed to control the release of insulin based on electric signals.